 There’s no better way to commence the mammoth effort of trying to get your head around what happened during Cambodia’s genocidal Khmer Rouge period than with a visit to Tuol Sleng, or S21.
 Set within the walls of what was originally a school, education was turned on its head here with some 17,000 Khmer and foreign citizens imprisoned, tortured and executed as the Khmer Rouge hierarchy turned upon and then devoured itself.
 It’s a sombre, emotional place.
 We’ve seen visitors in uncontrollable tears and others wandering, glancing around as they discuss happy hour that night.
 It affects different people differently.
 Any visitor, with any kind of interest in the Khmer Rouge period, should begin their journey here.
 Allow at least two hours.
 The audio tour is essential.

 Once you’re done at S21 get a tuk tuk off to Phsar Tuol Tom Pong, which is far better known as the Russian Market due to its popularity with Russians, back in the day.
 Despite its cluttered walkways and low roofs, this is a good market for shopping, browsing and snacking.Afternoon

 Once rested, head down to Phnom Penh’s riverfront promenade, perhaps via your hotel for a short break if you need it.
 This part of Phnom Penh is a really beautiful stretch.
 The area is home to an invigorating mishmash of life that makes Phnom Penh: fresh fruit and iced drink vendors mix it up with postcard sellers and street urchins.
 Many think this runs along the bank of the Mekong, but it doesn’t.
 You’re actually on the bank of the Tonle Sap River, which runs back up to fill the Tonle Sap.
 If you’re lucky enough to be here on the right day, and have enough time, you can watch as the water flows to the South China Sea slows, stops and reverses, beginning the crucial backfilling of Tonle Sap.

 One monument and building that has so far resisted the current Cambodian administration’s desire to wipe clear its architectural past, it’s the New Market, or Phsar Thmei.
-This almost ochre-whitewashed Czech-constructed masterpiece is like no other building we’ve ever seen.
+This almost ochre-whitewashed masterpiece is like no other building we’ve ever seen.
 Sure, it could do with a good scrub, and shopping aside, it’s an amazing and totally unlikely building in the heart of Phnom Pehh.
-While it is given over to proper markets, with everything from dishpans to fresh avocado for sale, prices are high and the vendors ruthless with tourists -- we would say this is one for browsing rather than buying.
+While it is given over to proper markets, with everything from dishpans to fresh avocado for sale, prices are high and the vendors ruthless with tourists—we would say this is one for browsing rather than buying.
 Be sure to search out the fabulous flower section and the claustrophobic fresh fruit section on the opposite side, under the hessian cloth sunscreens.

 Vann Molyvann is Cambodia’s best known architect, responsible for structures such as the National Sports Complex, the Independence Monument and experimental low-cost apartments.
 If you had to pick a single person as being responsible for why Phnom Penh is as charming as it now is, Vann would be your man.
 Unfortunately the current bone-headed administration is busying themselves knocking down many of Vann Molyvann’s pieces, replacing them with tasteless brass and glass abominations that are best described as comparatively awful.
 Luckily a great little organisation, Khmer Architecture Tours, runs walking tours highlighting some of the great architectural examples throughout the city remaining, and that’s how you’re spending this portion of the day.

 If you’ve previously travelled to Thailand and have seen the Grand Palace in Bangkok, you’ll notice the similarities to Phnom Penh’s Royal Palace immediately.
 They’re not accidental.
-But then there are the differences: the tattered murals, the French gift, the Euro-influenced royal hall, the cannonball trees, the North Korean guards, all of which make this a very, very different attraction.
+But then there are the differences: the tattered murals, the French gift, the Euro-influenced royal hall, the cannonball trees, all of which make this a very, very different attraction.
 When the Khmer Rouge ran the show the Palace was emptied and semi-abandoned, and the Royal elephants starved.
 Allow two hours and get a guide.